Concordium/concordium.github.io/source/testnet/desktop-wallet/create-identity-desktop.rst

 #.
 Press the right button to review the transaction on the Ledger.
 Verify that the following information on Ledger is identical to the information in the Desktop Wallet.

-   - Identity Credentials Public (IdCredSec)
+   - Identity Credentials Public (IdCredPub)
    - Registration ID (RegId)
    - Verification Key
    - Threshold

 #.
 The Ledger says **Sign transaction**.
 Press both buttons to sign the transaction.

 #.
 In the Desktop Wallet, enter the identity verification information and select **Submit**.
 This information will vary depending on the identity provider.
-The identity provider verifies your identity and submits the initial account to the blockchain.
-When the identity provider has verified your identity and submitted it to the blockchain, there's a green check mark next to the Concordium logo on the identity.
+The identity provider submits the identity to the blockchain.
+When the initial account is created in a finalized block on the blockchain, the identity provider confirms the identity, and after confirmation, a green check mark is displayed next to the Concordium logo on the identity.

 #.
 Select **Finished**.
 When you've created more accounts, you can recognize you initial account by the text **(identity)** next to the name.